 I spent the last two years answering his phone calls – sometimes terrified, sometimes beyond hopeful.

-In the months that followed Pat would endure two, much more serious surgeries, each time loosing more function.
+Pat endured two, much more serious, surgeries each time loosing more function.
 The last big surgery left him in the ICU for weeks with temporarily trach, a feeding tube and large skin grafts from his arm and leg.
 We were warned he may never be able to eat or talk again.

 In the midst of the horror and fear and pain, Pat remained determined, charismatic and more strong willed than anyone I have every met.
-He impressed the ICU nursed by doing laps around the halls.
-He spoke when no one thought he would, he learned to eat again.
+He impressed the ICU nurses by doing laps around the halls.
+He spoke when no one thought he would.
+He learned to eat again.
 He started chemotherapy and radiation.
-He brought his team to victory in the crossfit regional games.
+He brought his team to victory in the Crossfit regional games.
 He ran with the bulls in Spain, swam with sea turtles in Hawaii, hiked mountains, and threw some of the best parties bringing together people form all parts of his life.
 And just like he always had, he chose to see the beauty in the world and he wanted nothing more than to share it with us.

 My brother died 6 months ago, November 14, 2015.